demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### msgraph-upload-new-file
 ***
-Uploads a file from Demisto to the specified MS Graph resource.
+Uploads a file from Cortex XSOAR to the specified MS Graph resource.

 #### Base Command